oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/udp/UdpServer.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/network/udp/UdpServer.scala)

 The `UdpServer` class is a Scala implementation of a UDP server that can be used to send and receive data over a network.
-It is part of the Alephium project and is licensed under the GNU Lesser General Public License.
+It is part of the Oxygenium project and is licensed under the GNU Lesser General Public License.

 The class defines a number of commands and events that can be used to interact with the server.
 The `Bind` command is used to bind the server to a specific network address, while the `Send` command is used to send data to a remote address.
 The `Read` command is used internally to read data from the network.